 Madla is located 20 km away from Panna and is situated on the banks of the Ken River.
 It includes the densest forests.
 Pran Nath Temple and Jugal Kishore temples are must-see places in this area.

 This fort is 36 km from Panna Park and is 688 meters high.
 This grand fort was the capital of Chandelas and Chattrasal presented Ajaygarh fort to son Jagat Raj in the year 1731.

 The Panna Tiger Reserve is located at an altitude of 211.2 meters to 540 meters.
 Summers are scorching hot with a maximum temperature of 45 degrees Celsius.
 Hence, winters are cooler and pleasant.
 During monsoon, the climate is extremely pleasant but jungle safari is restricted during July to September.

-For adventure lovers who want to see a lot of animals, the best time for safari is early morning when animals come to water holes.
-Also carry a lot of drinking water as Park Safari is time-consuming.
+For adventure lovers who want to see a lot of animals, the best time for a safari is early morning when animals come to water holes.
+Also, carry a lot of drinking water as Park Safari is time-consuming.
 Tourists shall wear light shades of clothing instead of dark shades.

 It is better not to wear strong perfumes.
 In addition, carrying firearms or any smoking or lighting fire in the reserve area is dangerous.
 Tourists are advised not to come out of the vehicles for clicking pictures as that can be life-threatening

 How to get there?

 If you want to travel to Panna by Air, then, Khajuraho airport is the nearest one as it is 25 km from the place and is well-connected to Agra and Delhi.